Revizor: Testing Black-box CPUs against Speculation Contracts: Related Work

+Scam-V~\cite{Nemati2020a} is a tool for testing CPUs against a model of side-channel leakage.
+Their approach is similar to \method{}, but their leakage model does not encompass speculation and they focus on analyzing simple, in-order CPUs (Cortex-A53) in which they identify unexpected leaks~\cite{Nemati2020}.

-\myparagraph{White-box testing} Some works focused on testing CPUs at design time.
-Zhang et al.~\cite{Zhang2015} proposed to annotate Verilog HDL specifications with information-flow properties, and thus enable verification of the properties at design time.
-Fadiheh et al.~\cite{Fadiheh2019} propose a SAT-based bounded model checking methodology to check whether a given register-transfer level (RTL) processor design exhibits covert channel vulnerabilities.
-In the terminology of contracts, they check whether the processor design satisfies the \archseq{} contract.
-CheckMate~\cite{Trippel2018} automatically searches for pre-defined attack patterns in a given ISA model.
-These tools are not applicable to testing of commercial, black-box CPUs.
+\myparagraph{White-box detection of microarchitectural leaks} A number of approaches use white-box information to detect microarchitectural leaks.
+Fadiheh et al.~\cite{Fadiheh2019} proposed a SAT-based bounded model checker to find covert channels in RTL designs (in our terminology, they check RTL against \archseq{}).
+CheckMate~\cite{Trippel2018} searches for pre-defined vulnerability patterns in CPU designs.
+These tools are not applicable to testing of commercial black-box CPUs.

-\myparagraph{Formal microarchitectural models} While several works~\cite{Armstrong2019,Degenbaev2012,Goel2017} present formal models for (parts of) ISA, work on formal models of {\em micro}architectural aspects is only now emerging.
-For instance, Coppelia~\cite{Zhang2018} is a tool to automatically generate software exploits for hardware designs.

-\myparagraph{Fuzzing for side-channels} Fuzzing has been also applied to detecting classical side channels.
-CT-Fuzz~\cite{He2019} is a fuzzer that detects information leaks in software by empirically measuring the side-channel leakage.
-DiffFuzz~\cite{Nilizadeh2018} detects leakage by testing a program with various secret values and searching for variation in side-channel measurements.
-These methods, similarly to MRF, use relational analysis.
-However, they do not consider speculation, and they focus on finding side channels in software instead of fuzzing CPUs.

-Nemati et al.~\cite{Nemati2020a} proposed a method to fuzz a CPU against an abstract cache model.
-MRF is similar to this method, but their model did not include speculation, and they fuzzed a simpler in-order CPU (Cortex-A53)\@.
-On the other hand, they used symbolic execution to generate inputs, which could be a potential solution to \sys{}'s issue of generating effective inputs (\chref{meth-eq-coverage}).

-\myparagraph{Architectural Fuzzing} Several tools employ fuzzing to detect architectural bugs (i.e., violations of ISA) in CPU implementations.
-RFuzz~\cite{Laeufer2018} is a tools for fuzzing on the RTL level.
-TestRIG~\cite{Woodruff2018} is a tool for mutational random testing of RISC-V implementations.
-They cannot detect microarchitectural issues.
+\myparagraph{Detection of architectural vulnerabilities} Several tools fuzz for architectural vulnerabilities and ISA violations: TestRIG~\cite{Woodruff2018} performs random testing of RISC-V designs.
+Coppelia~\cite{Zhang2018} generates software exploits for CPU designs.
+RFuzz~\cite{Laeufer2018} is a tool for fuzzing on the RTL level.

-\myparagraph{Coverage} Architectural testing tools developed several coverage metrics: RFuzz~\cite{Laeufer2018} proposed a metric based on control multiplexers.
-Hardware Fuzzing Pipeline~\cite{Trippel2021} used a metric based on HDL line coverage.
-These metrics cannot be applied for black-box fuzzing as they require introspection into the CPU\@.

-Happens-before models~\cite{Lustig2014} are loosely related to pattern coverage (\subsecref{pattern-coverage}), as a dependency pattern is a happens-before pattern with data- or control-dependent nodes.
+Formal models of the ISA~\cite{Armstrong2019,Degenbaev2012,Goel2017} could be augmented to capture speculation contracts, along the lines of our instrumentation of Unicorn.